adheeshc/visual-odometry-cpp/README.md

 2. Find R, t based on E or F.
 3. Triangulate to find best R & t.

-    ### Some Issues with 2D-2D Pose Estimation
-    1. Scale Ambiguity - The normalization of t directly leads to scale ambiguity in monocular vision.
-    2. The Problem of Pure Rotation - In the decomposition of E to get R, t, if the camera is purely rotated, causing t to be zero, then E will also be zero, which will make it impossible for us to solve R.
-    3. More Than Eight Pairs of Features - use RANSAC instead of least-squares to find the best E based on 8 random pairs.

 ## 2D-3D Pose Estimation
 The 2D-2D camera pose estimation problem is solved using PnP (Perspective n-Points).
 It can be summarized as the following steps:
-1. Estimate PnP** using either of DLT, P3P, EPnP, UPnP etc.
+1. Estimate PnP
-2. Perform Bundle Adjustment/Non Linear Optimization to estimate the camera pose by finding minimizing the reprojection error.
+2. Perform Bundle Adjustment/Non Linear Optimization to estimate the camera pose by minimizing the reprojection error.

 Here, EPnP is used to solve the PnP problem.
-In this repository, two methods for Bundle Adjustment are explored -
+In this repository, two methods for Bundle Adjustment are explored and compared on accuracy and speed -
 1. A simple Gauss Newton Optimization written from scratch
 2. g2o Gauss-Newton Optimization

 ## 3D-3D Pose Estimation
 The 3D-3D camera pose estimation problem is solved using ICP (Iterative Closest Point).
 It can be summarized as the following steps:

-The demo is tested on Ubuntu 20.04 Platform.
+1. using linear algebra (mainly SVD) to estimate pose
+2. using nonlinear optimization (similar to Bundle Adjustment) to improve pose.

 # Data description
 **1.png**: Image 1